 Radiantec has come up with a practical alternative to these expensive products.
 If you are a competent do-it-yourselfer and don’t mind working with power tools then you can install a highly efficient radiant floor heating system on top of your existing floor for a fraction of the price of the manufactured panel systems.

 The “plywood and plates” installation involves ripping 3/4″ plywood into strips 12″ wide and securing them to the subfloor.
-You will leaving a groove just wide enough for the tubing and plate which will be roughly 3/4″.
+You will leave a groove just wide enough for the tubing and plate which will be roughly 3/4″.

 Before the tubing is installed, an aluminum heat transfer plate is installed to help conduct heat through the floor.
 Now, the tubing can be installed and the finished flooring put in.
 If the floor covering will be soft, carpet or vinyl for example, then a thin layer of wood (called luan) should be installed.
 Most other hard flooring can be installed directly over the tubing and plates.